Slow-Cooker Barbecue Pulled Beef

 I love this Slow Cooker Pulled Beef recipe because it is a combo of barbecue food- that which we associate with outdoor summer ease– buns dripping with slow cooked and smoky meat– married with the time-saving necessity of using a slow cooker for busy weeknight dinners.

-Ingredients For Slow Cooker Pulled Beef
+Ingredients For Slow Cooker BBQ Pulled Beef

 Beef chuck is a great cut of meat to use for pulled beef because it is a tough and inexpensive cut of meat from the shoulder area of the steer.
 It has a lot of connective tissue that breaks down when slowly simmered in the slow cooker.
 I use it in this Slow Cooker Beef Chuck and Porcini Mushroom Pasta too for the same reasons.
 It needs to braise for four hours to become tender.

-Sweet onion
+Sweet Onion

 To improve the level of sweetness in the barbecue sauce, I used a sweet onion.
 To learn how to dice an onion check out my tips.

-Crushed tomatoes
+Crushed Tomatoes

 The body of the barbecue sauce/braising liquid is canned crushed tomatoes.
 If you can find them, I prefer the fire roasted variety because it adds smoky flavor to the recipe.